drocheam/optrace/docs/source/usage/convolve.rst

 * when R, G, B |RenderImage| are provided for polychromatic convolution, they all need to have the same spatial extent
 * :func:`scipy.signal.fftconvolve` is involved, so small numerical errors in dark image regions can appear

-The convolution function does not check if the convolution of the underlying image *makes sense*.
+The convolution function does not check if the convolution of the underlying image is *reasonable*.
-This includes cases, where either the image or PSF showcase a different physical quantity, were rendered with different resolution limit settings or one of them is a sphere projection, where distances, areas or angles are non-linear.
+This includes cases, where either the image or PSF showcase a different physical quantity, were rendered with different resolution limit settings or if they are sphere projections, where distances, areas or angles are non-linear.

 Additional Function Parameters